trampgeek/moodle-qtype_coderunner/README.md

 cases the code successfully passes.

-CodeRunner and its predecessors *pycode* and *ccode* has been in use at the University of Canterbury for about three years, running tens of thousands of student quiz submissions in Python, C and Matlab.
+CodeRunner and its predecessors *pycode* and *ccode* has been in use at the University of Canterbury for about four years, running tens of thousands of student quiz submissions in Python, C and Matlab.
 All laboratory work in the introductory first year Python programming course, which has around 400 students in the first semester and 200 in the second, is assessed using CodeRunner